Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

 \subsection{Operator Interpolation}

-Our main tool is Stein's interpolation of linear operators \cite{stein1956interpolation}, that was developed from Hirschman's stronger version of the Hadamard three-line theorem \cite{hirschman1952convexity}.
-This technique was recently adopted by Sutter et al. \cite{sutter2017multivariate} to establish a multivariate extension of the Golden-Thompson inequality, which inspired our use of interpolation in proving the generalized Lieb's concavity theorem.
+One of our main tools is Stein's interpolation of linear operators \cite{stein1956interpolation}, that was developed from Hirschman's stronger version of the Hadamard three-line theorem \cite{hirschman1952convexity}.
+This technique was recently adopted by Sutter et al. \cite{sutter2017multivariate} to establish a multivariate extension of the Golden--Thompson inequality, which inspired our use of interpolation in proving the generalized Lieb's concavity theorem.
 We will follow the notations in \cite{sutter2017multivariate}.
 For any $\theta\in(0,1)$, we define a density $\beta_\theta(t)$ on $\mathbb{R}$ by

 Specially, we define

 $\beta_\theta(t)$ is a density since $\beta_\theta(t)\geq0,t\in\mathbb{R}$ and $\int_{-\infty}^{+\infty}\beta_\theta(t)dt=1$.
 We will always use $\mathcal{S}$ to denote a vertical strip on the complex plane $\mathbb{C}$: